NirajanMahara/react-covid-2021/README.md

 - Along the way, how to use Material UI, Charts.js, React Hooks, API data fetching, all of it in React JS.
 - The project is going to fetch the live data from the API using Async/Await syntax.
 - Using React Hooks! have a strong understanding of React's workflow,
 - including data fetching, hooks, folder structure, and more.
+- Setup:
+'run npm i && npm start'
 ____________________________________________________________________________________________

 # Getting Started with Create React App